 Innovation in legOS and GNOME (MIT Sloan School 2003)

 A talk given to Eric Von Hippel’s classes at MIT’s Sloan School of Business.
 The focus is on what conditions cause communities to form and thrive, and how businesses can work with such communities.
 Hopefully interesting to anyone curious about the interaction between Free Software and Big Business.

 My GUADEC 2003 talk on the structure and organization of GNOME, focusing on the developer-centric model we have.
 Probably not of interest to anyone outside of GNOME, but hopefully quite useful to GNOME people interested in GNOME’s structure as it was a decade ago.

-Bugzilla Sanity (2002)
+Bugzilla Sanity (GUADEC 2002)

-This talk was given at GUADEC 2002 as a general introduction to best bugzilla practices.
+A general introduction to best bugzilla practices.
 It contains a number of GNOME-specific comments, as well as in-jokes, but it should be quite useful for people looking for a start on best practices for developers and bug filers who use Bugzilla.